meltano/meltano/docs/src/handbook/engineering/README.md

 When appropriate, house an issue under an existing epic: <https://gitlab.com/groups/meltano/-/epics>

 New epics can be created for topics or efforts that will take multiple issues over multiple sprints.

+## Code review

+All non-trivial merge requests should be reviewed and merged by someone other than the author.
+A merge request that touches code is never trivial, but one that fixes a typo in the documentation probably is.

+All team members are expected to review community contributions, but these can only be merged by an expert on the part of the code base in question.
+Right now, Douwe is the only expert.

+As experts catch issues in MRs that the original reviewers did not, we will update this section and the [Contributor Guide](/docs/contributor-guide.md#reviews), and reviewers will learn new things to look out for until they catch (almost) everything the expert would, at which points they will be experts themselves.

 ## Triage process

 ::: warning